sdiehl28/baseball-analytics/README.md

 If you have any questions, you may send me an email with the word "baseball" in the subject and send it to: sdiehl28@gmail.com

+## Environment

+The scripts were tested using Python 3.7 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.
+The [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed.
+See: [Parsers for Retrosheet](#Parsers-for-Retrosheet) below.

 ## MLB Data Overview

 ### Lahman Overview